-Almost immediately I made this decision, the rabbi arrives at our house.
+Almost immediately after I had made this decision, Rabbi Riskin arrives at our house.
 I inform him of my decision.
 I tell him that I would start to sit shiva immediately, that my brother would say kaddish at the grave.

 He responded, "No!
 You have to go.
 The honour you give your mother by going, by being there, is far greater than the honour of a prompt burial."
 He proceeded to enumerate great rabbis in recent times whose funerals were delayed for up to four days to enable a larger contingent, not their children, to attend.

 "She was very proud of you," he continued.
 Anyu, remember when he came up to you and said, "Because of you, your son speaks Hungarian!"
-To which you promptly retorted, "He should have said, 'because of you, your son knows how to swim!" a reference to the fact that I taught the rabbi to swim!
+To which you promptly retorted, "You should have said, 'because of you, your son knows how to swim!;'" a reference to the fact that I taught the rabbi to swim crawl!

 So Anyu, I want start by apologising to you.
 Apologising for many things, but at this instant, apologising specifically for keeping you waiting.
-I came as quickly as I could, but there was an intervening shabboth, so I caused you wait.
-I hope this did not cause you too much anguish.
+I came as quickly as I could, but there was an intervening shabath, so I caused you wait.
+I hope this did not bring you too much anguish.

 But as a consolation, because of that wait, Sruli and Natan are also here with me.

-I now realise that these extra curricular activities were not cheap, and I really don't know how two resettled refugees from Nazisim and Communism could afford these extra curricular activities.
+I now realise that these extra curricular activities were not cheap, and I really do not know how two resettled refugees from Nazism and Communism could afford these extra curricular activities.
 But to both of you, these things were important.
-You wanted us to have the opportunity to learn and develop in ways of which you were both deprived, in ways you thought were important for an enlightened individual in these modern, post-war times.
+You wanted us to have the opportunity to learn and develop in ways in which you were both deprived, in ways you thought were important for an enlightened individual in these modern, post-war times.

-Your expectations for the two us were high, not just high -- lofty.
+Your expectations for the two us were high, not just high — lofty.
 You dedicated yourselves to the task with love and vigour.
 I know I never reached these expectations.
 Dennis produced the family's doctor.
-But me the lawyer? to me -- an absurd prospect.
-You didn't even know what electronic engineering was, let alone what a computer programmer did.
+But me the lawyer? to me — an absurd prospect.
+You did not even know what electronic engineering was, let alone what a computer programmer did.
 How would I earn a livelihood?
-I provided an additional source of worry.
+I just provided you an additional source of worry.